-Arauz has been teaching at Ohio University since 2009.
-Before that he taught for two years in his home country of Ecuador and worked at the NEC Network labs in Germany.
-He decided to return to teaching because he missed the flexibility to research topics that he personally finds most interesting, such as the Internet of things, machine to machine communication, predictive systems, self-organizing systems and education and self-organizing systems and networking.
+Dr. Aráuz has been teaching at Ohio University since 2009.
+Before coming to OU he taught for two years in his home country of Ecuador and worked at NEC Network labs in Heidelberg, Germany.
+He decided to return to teaching because he missed the flexibility to research topics that he personally finds most interesting, such as the Internet of things, machine to machine communication, predictive systems and self-organizing systems.

-He wants future students to see the real application technology has in the world.
-Smart cities are the future and “yeah we teach that.”Tags: Information and Telecommunications Systems, Internet Application and Network Systems, IoT, ITS, McClure School, MITS Director, Smart City
+He wants future students to see the real potential that responsible use of technology in cities can have in the world.
+Responsive cities and responsive communities are the future and “yeah we teach that.”Tags: Information and Telecommunications Systems, Internet Application and Network Systems, IoT, ITS, McClure School, MITS Director, Smart City